 Whether you need to scale your business up or down, VoIP systems make user management simple.
 You can add and remove a user easily via a customer portal or we can do this for you.
 There are no expensive hardware costs and there is no limit on the number of users you can have.

 With a VoIP telephone system, you will benefit from a number of fancy new features which are updated regularly to ensure you get the most out of your system.
 From live call statistics to video conferencing and much more, your business will get a host of features to improve your operations.

 With workforces now operating in a more remote set-up, businesses require telephone systems that allow them to connect seamlessly with employees, customers and suppliers.
 VoIP allows users to twin their desktop and mobile device, display their office number and communicate across various devices including mobile, tablet, laptop and desktop.
-Auto-attendant, call routing and hunt groups give your customers the best possible experience no matter where your employees are located.
+You have the option to set-up an auto-attendant with call routing to individual departments, giving your customers the best possible experience no matter where your employees are located.

 ISDN Switch Off

 BT has announced the end of life for traditional ISDN and PTSN lines from 2025.
 This means businesses will no longer be able to purchase additional lines and infrastructure will not be supported by BT Openreach.
 Although these lines are still available to purchase for a limited time, it would be best to start thinking about upgrading your system to ensure business continuity is not affected.